-A conversational style that focuses on a person’s priorities, values and interests.
+Provide support through conversations about change that focus on a person’s priorities, values and interests.

 Dr. Gutnick shares a personal story about using motivational interviews to work with a patient in her practice.

 Learning Motivational Interviewing is like learning how to swim: time is spent out of the pool learning the what, why, and how but the most valuable time is spent practicing and receiving feedback on practice.
 As with any new skill, you build on what you already know.
 Many clinicians begin with basic skills that involve active listening and appreciating the expertise people have about their own lives.
 Most people practice with other staff and try out skills with patients as opportunities arise.
 Workbooks, exercises, coaching and practice over time all improve MI skills.